 What is the Absolute Best Way to Learn Meditation?

-So, you have read about the many benefits of meditation and you want to try it for yourself.
+So, you have read about the many benefits of meditation and want to try it yourself.
 A simple google search will reveal thousands of options.
-So where do you begin?
+Now, where do you begin?

-The truth is that there is not single best option for learning meditation.
+The truth is that there is no single best option for learning meditation.
 Sure, having access to a skilled teacher that you can ask questions is a great boon.
 But what if you do not have access to such a teacher?
-Or if you do not know whether the type of meditation the teacher teaches is suited for you?
+Or if you do not know whether the type of meditation the teacher teaches suits you.

-In this article I will guide you through a three step process that, when you complete it, gets you all set to start of successfully.
-It will highlight the important decisions and actions you need to make to start learning meditation.
+In this article, I will guide you through a three-step process that, when you complete it, gets you all set to start off successfully.
+It will highlight the critical decisions and actions you need to make to start learning meditation.

 First step: learn what type of meditation is best for you

 The first important step is finding a meditation style that suits you.
-The importance here is not in it definitiveness, as you can change along the way, much like I did, but in the fact that if you do not like the style of meditation, you will likely not continue very long in you practice.
+The importance here is not in its definitiveness, as you can change along the way, much like I did, but in the fact that if you do not like the style of meditation, you will likely not continue very long in your practice.

-And meditation is an endeavor that only give rewards after quite some practice for many people.
-For others , the results come fast and are dramatic, but that is a minority; Most people need to meditate for quite some time before noticing anything.
+And meditation is an endeavor that only gives rewards after quite some practice for many people.
+For others, the results come fast and are dramatic, but that is a minority; Most people need to meditate for quite some time before noticing anything.

-In order chose the meditation style you want to learn, you first need to know which ones exits.
+In order to choose the meditation style you want to learn, you first need to know which ones exist.
 Luckily, there are only a few broad categories to choose from.